-Warren has extensive managerial experience in the banking and payments area of the Reserve Bank of Australia.
+Warren has extensive managerial experience in the banking and payments area of the Reserve Bank of Australia and is currently a Senior Manager in the Payment Settlements Department.
 Warren’s responsibilities have included managing payment system improvement projects with banking industry participants, working with Australian Government agencies on the provision of banking and payment services, and managing the operational area responsible for the Reserve Bank’s financial market settlements.

 In these roles Warren has represented the Reserve Bank on a number of payment industry committees.
 Warren is also experienced in strategic planning, governance and quality assurance processes.

-Warren is a graduate of the Australian Institute of Company Directors.
+Warren holds a Bachelor of Business degree and is a graduate of the Australian Institute of Company Directors.

 Sharon is currently the Head of Investment and Insurance Regulatory Governance at AMP with responsibility for oversight of the investment and insurance governance arrangements for AMP Life Limited, the National Mutual Life Association of Australasia Limited, AMP Superannuation Limited, N.M.
 Superannuation Proprietary Limited and NMMT Limited.
 In this role, Sharon also provides investment governance advisory and executive support to the AMP Investment Committee.